 While solar panels still work in winter, this doesn’t mean you should ignore them once snow starts falling.
 Additionally, it’s vital that you tend to those panels after heavy storms and at other times throughout the year.

+So, let's answer the question, "do solar panels work in the winter?"
 Solar panels work with specialty photovoltaic panels underneath clear glass.
 These panels allow light particles, called photons, to knock electrons free from atoms.
 In turn, this creates an electrical flow which then travels over wires in the panels.